WackyStudio/flatblog-engine/README.md

 - Images should be copied from source into build /images *DONE*
 - Images should be placed in images folder to be copied automatically *DONE*
 - You can get a settings.yml with predefined variables based on template
 - Feed back in CLI on build
-- Pagination on all posts and all categories
-- sitemap.txt
+- sitemap.txt *DONE*
-- should not delete everything from build folder, leave css and js
+- should not delete everything from build folder, leave css and js *DONE*